lilaspourpre/acl-2020/_pages/calls/tutorials.md

 ## SUBMISSION DETAILS

-Proposals should follow the ACL 2019 paper submission [format](http://www.acl2019.org/EN/call-for-papers.xhtml) (for final submissions), should be submitted as PDF documents and should contain the following:
+Proposals should follow the ACL 2019 paper submission [format](http://www.acl2019.org/EN/call-for-papers.xhtml) (for final submissions), **should not exceed 6 pages**, should be submitted as PDF documents and should contain the following:

 - A title, authors and a brief description of the tutorial content and its relevance to the computational linguistics community (no more than 2 pages).
 - Type of the tutorial: introductory vs. cutting-edge